ooni/probe-cli/CONTRIBUTING.md

 ## Code testing requirements

-Make sure all tests pass with `go test -race ./...` run from the top-level directory of this repository.
-(Running [netem]( https://github.com/ooni/netem) based tests may not work as intended with `-race` with macOS.)
+Make sure all tests pass with `go test ./...` run from the top-level directory of this repository.
+If you're using Linux, please, run `go test -race ./...`.

 ## Writing a new OONI experiment